Holography of dislocations and ring defects in Einstein-Gauss-Bonnet AdS gravity

-Led by these physically motivated guiding principles, capturing the universal features of the WSM, we construct holographic WSM in a $(3+1)$-dimensional spacetime from the bulk $(4 + 1)$-dimensional CS gravitational theory in asymptotically AdS spacetime with a black hole encoding the temperature, and torsion representing the dislocation defects.
-We then explicitly solve equations of motion for the bulk theory by employing an asymptotic (Fefferman-Graham~\cite{Fefferman-Graham}) expansion near the boundary.
-Our detailed analysis reveals that in the boundary theory, only a family of axially-symmetric solutions exists at a (purely spatial) ring of a finite radius, as given by Eq.~\eqref{rho'}, and therefore can be interpreted as WSMs.
-Temperature and radius corresponding to various families of the WSM solutions are shown in Figs.~\ref{Fig.periodic}, \ref{FigP.nonperiodic}, and \ref{FigN.nonperiodic}, as a function of the dislocation parameter characterizing the torsion field.
-Furthermore, we demonstrate that the chiral anomaly is nontrivial for such solutions, as shown in Eq.~\eqref{eq:anomaly-on-solution} (see also Fig.~\ref{Fig.Anomaly}), therefore further enforcing an interpretation of the boundary theory in terms of a $(3+1)$-dimensional WSM with a chiral anomaly realized through the dislocation defects.
-Finally, this anomaly scales with the Nieh-Yan invariant \cite{Nieh:1981ww}, as explicitly given by Eq.~\eqref{eq:NY-anomaly-solution}.
+Guided by these physically motivated principles, we construct a topological defect solution in a $(3+1)$-dimensional spacetime, arising from the bulk $(4+1)$-dimensional Chern–Simons gravitational theory in asymptotically AdS spacetime, with the black hole geometry encoding the temperature and torsion representing the dislocation defects.
+We explicitly solve the bulk equations of motion using an asymptotic Fefferman–Graham expansion \cite{Fefferman-Graham} near the boundary.
+Our analysis shows that the boundary theory admits a family of axially symmetric solutions localized on a (purely spatial) ring of finite radius, as given in Eq.~\eqref{rho'}.
+For such configurations, we identify a possible nontrivial Abelian anomaly that scales with the Nieh–Yan invariant \cite{Nieh:1981ww}, explicitly expressed in Eq.~\eqref{eq:NY-anomaly-solution}.
 However, establishing its precise relation to the chiral anomaly requires further investigation.

 The rest of the paper is organized as follows.
 In Sec.~\ref{Sec:EGB}, we discuss Einstein-Gauss-Bonnet gravity in $4+1$ spacetime dimensions from which the gravitational CS theory emerges.
 The holographic theory is introduced in Sec.~\ref{Sec:HFT}, with temperature encoded through a black hole and dislocations represented by a torsion field.
-In Sec.~\ref{Sec:Holographic-WSM}, we present the general setup for the construction of the holographic WSM, while in Sec.~\ref{WSM} we explicitly find the solutions representing the holographic WSM with dislocation and compute the corresponding chiral anomaly.
+In Sec.~\ref{Sec:Holographic-WSM}, we show that purely axial torsion does not admit a nontrivial solution, while in Sec.~\ref{WSM} we explicitly find the solutions representing the holographic dislocation and compute the corresponding Burgers vector.
 Concluding remarks are presented in Sec.~\ref{Sec:Conclusions}.
 Details of notation and calculations are relegated to several Appendices.